yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 3: Open the web application

-In this task, you will verify your web application now loads, and you can see the home page of the web app.
+In this task, you verify your web application now loads, and you can see the home page of the web app.

 1. Select **Overview** in the left-hand menu of your App Service, and select the **URL** of your App service to launch the website.
-This will open the URL in a browser window.
+This opens the URL in a browser window.

     ![The App service URL is highlighted.](media/app-service-url.png "App service URL")